155 Mercer Street: Firemen's hall

 This building was originally built in 1855 by the city as the volunteers' headquarters for two fire companies on the site of a previous fireman's hall.
 It was designed by Field & Correja with carpentry work completed by James L. Miller & Co. and masonry by Platt & Fisher.
 The planned design of the brownstone building was described by The New York Times, at the time of the laying of its cornerstone, as Italian in style with a full size statue of a fireman above the cornice.
 This statue previously stood in front of the old fireman's hall at the site and was to be moved to the top of the new building.
 While drawings of this design exist, a late 1860s photo housed at the Museum of the City of New York of the building does not show a statue.
 The New-York Historical Society has a statue in its collection that is claimed to be the one installed on the roof here, but the trumpet is in its right hand while the drawings of the statue have it in its left.

 In the cornerstone of the firemen's hall was placed a bible, the Book of Common Prayer, and a dime dated to 1800.
 Carved into the piers on each side of the central main doorway were items used by firemen, namely ladders, hooks and axes.
 A fire helmet was carved over this doorway.
 The upper two floors of the firemen's hall housed a library, a reading room, and meeting rooms.
 These rooms hosted a meeting about how to replace fire equipment that was destroyed when the New York Crystal Palace burned in 1858, and one of the early meetings of the National Rifle Association of America in 1871.

 In 1865, the Metropolitan Fire Department replaced the series of volunteer departments that previously protected the city.
 In 1885, a headquarters for this new department was built which removed the need for the firemen's hall, leaving 155 Mercer purely as a firehouse.
 In 1893, the three ground floor entranceways were removed and replaced with cast iron columns and a cornice framing out two larger sets of doors.

-Hook and Ladder No. 20 was stationed out of this firehouse and, beginning in 1895, had a ring-tailed monkey (lemur) named Jenny as its mascot.
+Hook and Ladder No. 20 was stationed out of this firehouse and, beginning in 1895, had a ring-tailed lemur named Jenny as its mascot.
 A fire broke out in the firehouse one night; to wake up and alert the firemen, Jenny threw billiard balls down a flight of stairs.
 Jenny's death came about in 1907 after a burst fire hose soaked her and she caught a cold.

 With the advent of motorized fire equipment, the two doors on the ground floor were consolidated into one large, central door, and a small pedestrian entrance off to the side, in the early 1900s.